IBM/zopeneditor-sample/README.md

 The IDE's COBOL language server provides you with all the editing capabilities discussed above and can also utilize its knowledge about COBOL to provide you with statistical counters for COBOL language elements such as Operators and Operands, as well as use those to compute various complexity metrics, such as [Halstead metrics](https://en.wikipedia.org/wiki/Halstead_complexity_measures) (also see [[1]](https://www.verifysoft.com/en_halstead_metrics.html), [[2]](https://www.geeksforgeeks.org/software-engineering-halsteads-software-metrics/), [[3]](https://www.tutorialspoint.com/software_engineering/software_design_complexity.htm)).
 You can use these metrics to assess the complexity of your COBOL programs as well as set thresholds for various quality metrics that you do not want violate.

-To view COBOL program metrics (for example, for `COBOL/SAM1.cbl`), right-click your COBOL program and select `Program Metrics` from the context menu.
+When you open a COBOL program file (for example, `COBOL/SAM1.cbl`) and click inside the editor, you will see some metrics-related annotations for that file in the editor's status bar at the bottom.

+To view all of the file's COBOL program metrics, click on the `View All Metrics` link in the status bar.
 This will open the metrics view on the right side of the editor.
-You can scroll through the list to review the metrics that are available.
-To learn about each metric, click the `(i)` to access a tooltip.
+You can also open this view by right-clicking inside your open COBOL program and selecting `Program Metrics` from the context menu.
+The metrics view shows a table of available metrics that you can scroll through to review.
+To learn about each metric, click the `(i)` icon to access a tooltip.

 The table is interactive, reacting to your edits as values get recomputed every time you save and showing you change deltas.
 For example,

 - In `SAM1.cbl`, go to Line 243 and cut out the entire `IF` block until Line 270 and save.
 - Check the table again as the `Your Change` column was updated, showing relative changes for each metric that was impacted.
 For example, as nested `IF-ELSE` statements were removed, the `Cyclomatic Complexity` of the program went down by 5.
 You can see how many other metrics were also updated.
 The IDE presents these changes relative to the time you opened the editor.
 If you close and reopen it the numbers will be reset.
 - As the code that branches out to other paragraphs was cut out, you can see red squiggles and errors in the Problems view telling you about `Unreachable Code` as no other code calls these paragraphs now.
-- Go back into the editor and press `Ctrl+z` (or `Command+z` on Mac) to restore the code you cut out to get back to a consistent state.
+- Go back into the editor and press `Ctrl+Z` (Windows) or `Cmd+Z` (Mac) to restore the code you cut out to get back to a consistent state.

 You can also set thresholds for your metrics either in your personal User Preferences or in Workspace Preferences if you want to share these with your team.
 Follow these steps to set thresholds for your metrics: